jbrayton/Golden-Hill-HTTP-Library/README.md

 This library provides functionality to make working with HTTP APIs easier.
 Specifically, it provides:

 * Consolidated detection and message generation for HTTP errors (connection issues, HTTP status codes, JSON deserialization, interpretation of JSON data).
-* The ability to disable redirects, to only allow redirects to HTTPS URLs, or block redirects to non-HTTPS URLs from HTTPS URLs.
+* The ability to disable redirects, to only allow redirects to HTTPS URLs, or to block redirects to non-HTTPS URLs from HTTPS URLs.
 * TLS/SSL Pinning.
 * Convenience methods on URLRequest and HTTPURLResponse.